Do You Have to Pay Pet Rent for an ESA: What Tenants Must Know

 Landlords cannot charge:

-• Pet deposits of any kind—refundable or non-refundable
+• Pet deposits of any kind, refundable or non-refundable

 Landlords can charge:

-• Regular monthly rent: The same rent as comparable units without animals.
+• Regular monthly rent: the same rent as comparable units without animals

-What Counts as "Actual Damage"
+What Counts as Actual Damage

 • Deep carpet stains requiring professional cleaning or replacement

-• Persistent pet odors require specialized treatments
+• Persistent pet odors require specialized treatment

 • Scratched doors, trim, or cabinetry